Funeral and Cremation Paperwork You Will Need

 Many people find the paperwork process overwhelming, especially they are in their grieving time.

-However, the good news is Going Home Cremations with 20 years of experience in Florida cremation is willing to answer all questions and walk the family through the documentation process.
+However, the good news is Going Home Services with 20 years of experience in Florida is willing to answer all questions and walk the family through the documentation process.
 And our forms are available online – you can have the freedom to work on and sign them at home with our assistance.
-With more than 20 years in business, we are able to clear out all misunderstandings about cremation and any confusion the family may have.
+Feel free to CALL US NOW.
+With more than 20 years in business, we are able to clear out all misunderstandings about cremation and funeral needs and any confusion the family may have.
+We will also acquire the Death Certificates for your family.
+You will just need to figure out how many you need and let us know.
+You will need one death certificate for every item that has a deed or title in your deceased family members name.
+An average number of death certificates is 4-10 for most families.

-As one of the oldest and most trusted cremation businesses in Florida, we provide professional and affordable cremation services with a free urn and premium obituary.
+As one of the oldest and most trusted death care businesses in Florida, we provide professional and affordable cremation services with a free urn and premium obituary.
+We are not a Funeral Home so our prices are lower because we don’t have the expensive overhead that Funeral Homes have.
 Our price starts at $795 for direct cremation.
 We serve the areas of South West Florida including Sarasota, St. Petersburg, Port Charlotte, Fort Myers, and Tampa.
 For further information, please visit Our Affordable Cremation Page, Cremation & Scattering Ashes or Call Us For All Other Requests.